 - newspaper reports

-Some of the sources are available online; others are lodged with the Isle of Wight County Archives, or other archives located on the mainland.
+Some of the sources are available online; others are lodged with the Isle of Wight County Record Office or at other archives located on the mainland.
+You may even have some of the important records in your possession but need help deciphering them.

 Every house history project is different.
 Some may be well-documented at the local archives; others may not.
-There are also differences between the types of records available for different parts of the Isle of Wight.
-For this reason I charge by the hour for this work, and am happy to work in manageable chunks of time, reporting back at the end of each period.
+There are even variations between the types of records available for different parts of the Isle of Wight.
+For this reason I charge by the hour for this research, working in agreed chunks of time, reporting back to you at the end of each period.

 What you’ll get from me